isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 As suggested by RFC 6973, Data Minimization is a prime methodology for improving privacy and reducing problems such as Correlation, Secondary Use, and Disclosure.

-To fully support Data Minimization, a specification must:
+To fully support Data Minimization, a specification MUST:

 1. Allow for the elision of some content from a larger package of data.
 2. Allow for the holder of that data to do that elision, rather than restricting it to only issuers.

 ### Incorporate Deterministic Hashing

 As noted in §2.3, above, simplistic Data Minimization can cause other human rights problems such as a lack of Authenticity or Integrity checking.
 This can be resolved in a specification by requiring a fingerprint that can be used to verify elided data.
-It must:
+It MUST:

 1. Allow elided data to be verified with a fingerprint.
 2. Maintain the validity of authenticity checks such as signatures through that fingerprint.